Engineering Notes by Oriental Motor

 Torque motors look just like regular induction motors, but they're not.

-A torque motor reaches full torque at zero speed and is rarely used at full speed.
-Compared to an induction motor, a torque motor differs in its design by using a balanced winding and a high-slip rotor instead of a low-slip rotor.
 Due to this high-slip rotor design, a torque motor can be operated as a brake to provide brake torque when back-driven.
 Although the motor size only goes up to 20 W, a variety of gear ratios are available to increase the torque.
-Single-phase 110/115 and 220/230 VAC options are also available.
+Single-phase 110/115 and 220/230 VAC versions are available.

 Speed-torque curve for AC torque motor (vs voltage)

 For a torque motor, the input voltage and load determine the output torque and speed.
+A torque motor reaches full torque at zero speed and is rarely used at full speed.

 • Load: required load torque for the application